 While plastic containers can offer what Coffeeble’s Health & Wellness Advisor Nadia Charif says is "superficial convenience in terms of storage, they are hardly as versatile as glass containers."
 Glass can be easily warmed up in a microwave (and most times, the oven) since it can deal with heat better than plastic.
 If you're using tempered glass, it can also store your favorite no-churn ice cream or frozen meals.
 Plus, glass is definitely more environmentally friendly.

-What We Love: Comes in a large set, durable
+What We Love: Comes in a large set, easy to nest for storage, multiple shapes and sizes

-What We Don't Love: Plastic lids may warp
+What We Don't Love: Lid hinges might break, lids may warp

 Type of Glass: Tempered | Lid: Plastic | What's Included: (1) 0.7-cup round, (1) 1.5-cup square, (1) 1.6-cup round, (1) 1.6-cup rectangular, (1) 3.1-cup round, (1) 3.3-cup square, (2) 3.5-cup rectangular, (1) 6.3-cup rectangular

-What We Don't Love: Lids are hard to take off
+What We Don't Love: Difficult to get lids on

 What We Don't Love: Isn’t leakproof